Launch of The Welcome Corps: Volunteer Support for US Refugees

 Introducing The Welcome Corps: White House Briefing

 24 January 2023, the White House held a briefing on the new initiative.
-The new Welcome Corps organizes sponsor groups in the US of at least five US citizens or lawful permanent residents to welcome refugees with some of the services currently offered by NGOs.
+The new Welcome Corps organizes sponsor groups in the US of at least five US citizens or lawful permanent residents to welcome refugees with some of the services currently offered by non-governmental organizations (NGOs).
 Private Sponsor Groups (PSGs) will help newcomers find housing, schools and other services.
 They will teach their sponsored refugees how to use a public library and public transportation.
 They will also act as civic role models and assist with job searches.
 The Welcome Corps has taken some of its learning from the US neighbor to the North, Canada, according to Jon Finer, the Principal Deputy National Security Advisor at the White House.

 The refugees will get the same vetting abroad and rigorous security checks as they have historically.
 The PSG members will get criminal background checked too, for the safety of the refugees.
 The PSG member vetting has been contracted out to the background screening company Sterling Volunteers, a New York City based organization.
 Group members will need to live in or near the same community together.
 During the White House Briefing, Department of State Assistant Secretary Juliet Valls Noyes explained that the PSG would fundraise $2275 for each refugee that they sponsor.
 PSG members commit to working in the group for 90 days.

 The pilot program for 2023 aims to have 10,000 private sponsors volunteer to assist 5,000 refugees.
 During the pilot program, groups will be assigned a refugee to sponsor.
 The US government is looking at allowing groups to choose refugees to be matched with in future years.
+This is a limited feature of the Canadian program.

 President Joseph Biden’s order on this program was issued 4 Feb 2021.
 His goal is 125,000 refugees coming to the United States in the fiscal year, 10,000 plus per month.
 So far in FY2023 however, which started 1 October 2022, there have been only about 6,000 refugees who have arrived in the United States.
 The Welcome Corps anticipates the first PSG sponsored refugees to arrive in April 2023.

 The refugees will arrive as they have historically via the US Refugee Admissions Program (RAP).
 The refugees will still receive the same benefits from the Office of Refugee Resettlement at the Health and Human Services Department (HHS).
 Representing HHS, January Contreras, the Assistant Secretary of HHS, in charge of the Office of Administration of Children and Families, explained that the ORR will still provide refugees with cash, medical aid, case management, help learning English, employment services, mental health support and help connecting Unaccompanied Refugee Minors with relatives in the US (usually a parent or close relative).
-What is different is that some of the prior non-governmental agency services will be provided by the new PSGs under The Welcome Corps.
+What is different is that some of the prior NGO services will be provided by the new PSGs under The Welcome Corps.

 What Is a Refugee?